 At Holy Trinity Primary School, the aim of Religious Education is to help children to acquire and develop knowledge and understanding of Christianity and the other principle religions represented in Great Britain.
-As a Church of England, Voluntary Aided School we follow the Blackburn Diocesan Scheme of Work for R.E.
+As a Church of England, Voluntary Aided School we follow the Manchester Diocesan Scheme of Work for R.E.

 Religious Education has a significant role for the development of pupils’ spiritual, moral, social and cultural development.
 It promotes respect and open-mindedness towards others with different faiths and beliefs and encourages pupils to develop their sense of identity and belonging through self-awareness and reflection.
+Have a look at the ways we develop children using religion as a basis and see current examples of class displays on our Religious Character section of the website here.

 The principle aim of RE is to engage pupils in an enquiry approach where they can develop an understanding and appreciation for the expression of beliefs, cultural practices and influence of principle religions and worldviews in the local, national and wider global community.
 We aim to foster an understanding that religious beliefs can shape our lives and our behavior and develop the ability to make reasoned and informed judgements about both religious and moral issues through our teaching of RE.
 We want them to have confidence in themselves and their beliefs and identity, whilst being open to learn from and be sensitive to the feelings and ideas of others.